antmicro/kenning/docs/source/gallery/anomaly-detection-on-mcu.md

 In this demo, a [Variational AutoEncoder (VAE)](https://en.wikipedia.org/wiki/Variational_autoencoder) will be used.
 In Kenning, there is a [PytorchAnomalyDetectionVAE](https://github.com/antmicro/kenning/blob/main/kenning/modelwrappers/anomaly_detection/vae.py) `ModelWrapper` encapsulating the model.

-As for dataset, [Controlled Anomalies Time Series (CATS)](https://data.niaid.nih.gov/resources?id=zenodo_7646896) will be used.
+][Controlled Anomalies Time Series (CATS)](https://data.niaid.nih.gov/resources?id=zenodo_7646896) will be used for a dataset.
 It provides telemetry readings of a simulated complex dynamical system with external stimuli.
-It provides a nice set of time series for sensors with anomalies.
+It provides a representative set of time series for sensors with anomalies.

-The model can be trained with the following command:
+The model can be trained using the following command:

 ```bash
 kenning train test \